Pollak: AOC's 'Tax the Rich' Dress Was a Stimulus for America's Sexual Liberation

 Rep. Alexandria Ocasio-Cortez (D-NY) turned around for the camera Monday night at the $35,000-per-ticket Met gala, showing off the slogan “tax the rich” emblazoned on her back and behind as she flashed her gown with other celebrities.

 The Internet erupted in outrage at the obvious hypocrisy — or was it brilliant satire? — of AOC’s fashion statement.
-But relatively few noted what was an unusual moment of sexual liberation in the #metoo era: an attractive woman invited America to discuss her behind.
+But relatively few noted what was an unusual moment of sexual liberation in the #metoo era: an attractive woman invited America to discuss her backside.

 Rep. @AOC on the #MetGala red carpet in a dress that reads Tax the Rich. pic.twitter.com/nq87zCdm8z